fdeblasio/pokeemerald-expansion/README.md

 - Togepi (not in main game):
     - Can also evolve at level 16

+- Natu/Xatu:
+    - Learns Confusion and Psybeam by level up

 - Mareep/Flaaffy (postgame):
     - Learn Tail Glow by Egg Move